 Multimedia not up to scratch, heavy on fuel, some quality and refinement niggles

 What is it?

 Layered over the hardware is a striking bit of design work by AM’s design overlord Marek Reichman, featuring elements you don’t usually see in the toolkit of blocky SUV design tropes, and the DBX the better for it.
 There’s a long bonnet that butts up against a generously-raked ‘screen, a low roofline and a pinched ducktail at the rear that apes the Vantage.
 There’s muscle and tone in the side profile, a long wheelbase and plenty of detail - though it has to be said it looks better in the metal than it does in pictures.

 What's the verdict?

-But it’s a polarising thing - and that can be challenging.
-It has some less pleasing angles, is yet another bawdy V8 petrol SUV in a world increasingly turned on by efficiency.
+But it’s a polarising thing – yet another bawdy V8 petrol SUV in a world increasingly turned on by efficiency.
 But saying that, it’s a very decent translation of Aston Martin into the cash-generating sector that is the SUV market.
-It’s a little late to the party, but if this is Aston’s Porsche Cayenne moment that allows the company to settle and produce ever more decent GT/sportscars, then that’s a good thing.
-It’s noisy and fun, practical an interesting, imposing and challenging.
+It’s a little late to the party, but if this is Aston’s Porsche Cayenne moment that allows the company to settle and produce ever more decent GT/sports cars, then that’s a good thing.
+It’s noisy and fun, practical and interesting, imposing and challenging.
 Nobody ever bought an Aston from a spec sheet – they buy them because of the brand, the heart, the passion.
 It might not be everyone’s cup of tea, but that doesn’t mean it isn’t a decent brew.